Frequently Asked Questions

-No. Mocha Moms, Inc. is a 501c3 support organization, with its goal to support and encourage mothers of color who are making parenting a priority.
+No. Mocha Moms, Inc. is a 501(c)(3) support organization, with its goal to support and encourage mothers of color who are making parenting a priority.
 Mocha Moms, of course, supports the spirit of volunteerism and activism within its ranks.
 Partnerships/relationships with government entities and public policy organizations merely exist to provide non-partisan, concrete and specific information to further educate Mocha Moms members.

-Chapter membership fees are distributed between the local chapter and the National Office.
+Fees are distributed between the local chapter and the National Office.
 One half of the fee goes to the local chapter treasury and one half of the fee goes to the National Office.
 The local chapter uses their portion of the fees for chapter expenses such as websites, PO boxes, local events, community service, etc. The National office uses their portion of the fees to pay for liability insurance which covers all chapters, membership processing, the National Website, Media and Publicity, National/Regional Conferences, National Community Service Initiative programming, and other national operating expenses.

 People are drawn to Mocha Moms, Inc. because of its sweeping policy of non-exclusivity (anyone who supports the mission is welcome to join) and its generous warmth and support for its members.
 On a basic level, women are connecting with each other, finding friends for their children, swapping ideas, exchanging information and combating some of the loneliness and isolation they sometimes feel as mothers.

-On a local level, members communicate via email and during weekly/monthly meetings.
+On a local level, members communicate via email, online and during weekly/monthly meetings.
 Some chapters have their own websites and email discussion groups for further information and discussion.
 On a national level, Mocha Moms publishes an online newsletter, sends periodic updates and hosts email discussion groups among chapter and regional leaders.
 Mocha Moms also has a loyal Facebook following of 100,000+ fans, more than 6000 followers on Twitter, a significant presence on LinkedIn and an email database of over 20,000.

 Mocha Moms, Inc. does not extol any particular parenting style or subscribe to any method, though it actively encourages healthy lifestyle choices.

 Mocha Moms, Inc. adamantly refuses to participate in any mommy wars.
 The first and foremost reason is that three of the four founders of Mocha Moms, Inc. were employed outside the home when and shortly after founding the organization.
-According to the US Census, they would have been classified as "working" mothers.
+According to the US Census, they would have been classified as “working” mothers.
 Furthermore, most of our mothers and grandmothers worked.
 They were the backbone of the black family.
 We are not in any position to judge or say that what works for us works for every family.
 We know that life if full of tough choices and that people do what they have to do to keep their families afloat.
-We also know that whether a parent is at-home or working full-time outside the home, the greatest benefits to children come from parents who are committed to spending quality time nurturing their children, gathering the tools and information to make educated and informed decisions, utilizing the resources available to them and building support systems.
+We also know that whether a parent is at-home or employed full-time outside the home, the greatest benefits to children come from parents who are committed to spending quality time nurturing their children, gathering the tools and information to make educated and informed decisions, utilizing the resources available to them and building support systems.